 Decision Table Testing

 With an error-guessing mechanism, black-box penetration testers rely on their expertise to infer sources of issues within the application.
 This level of software testing is unstructured since it does not follow any specific rules/conventions.
-A testing team develops test cases using experience with similar performance requirements and software vulnerabilities with this approach.
+A testing team develops test cases using this approach’s experience with similar performance requirements and software vulnerabilities.

 Frequently Asked Questions

 What are some popular black-box testing tools?